 It’s that easy.
 No more digging and pitting in your eggs.
 Considering how small this machine is (about the footprint of a saucer) and that it doesn’t cost an arm and a leg, It’s worth getting for deviled eggs alone.

 But if you’re following a low carb diet, just watching your carbs, or trying to get more great nutrients in your diet instead of empty calorie snacks, this machine will make your life ten times easier.
 Ricky and I often start our day with a boiled egg or two each.
 I make a little puddle of salt and pepper on a plate for dipping and that is some good stuff!
 Click here to read more or buy your own from Amazon.
 So far I’ve bought three aqua ones, one red, and one yellow.
 It also poaches eggs and a few other things but I bought it to boil them so I just threw the other pieces away rather than chase them around kitchen drawers for the next few years and then throwing them away.
 I know how I work, folks.

-Once that is all mashed together and well blended, spoon or pipe it back into your egg white halves.
+- Once that is all mashed together and well blended, spoon or pipe it back into your egg white halves.
 An easy way to do this is to place it in a gallon zipper seal bag and just cut the corner off, then squeeze it into your little halves.
-I like to top with a sprinkling of paprika because when I was a little girl “the ones with the red stuff” were always my favorite!
+I like to top these deviled eggs with a sprinkling of paprika.
+Because when I was a little girl “the ones with the red stuff” were always my favorite!

 Put them on a pretty egg plate, cover with cling wrap, and place in the fridge until ready to eat.
 VOILA!
 A taste from the past that is still perfectly acceptable for today’s diets!
-The recipe is below but scroll down for another quick shortcut and an EXCITING giveaway.
+The recipe is below but scroll down for another quick shortcut.